artontray/screenshot-frontend/README.md

 MAKE SURE YOU HAVE THE BOOTSTRAP VERSION 4 SELECTED on the top right of the website

-10 - To avoid refreshibng the page each time you click on a link from navbar
+10 - To avoid refreshing the page each time you click on a link from navbar

 we use react-router, install it!
 ```